close up of Hawaiian macaroni salad served in a white bowl

 The easiest allergen to substitute is wheat or gluten with a gluten-free elbow macaroni.
 My favorite brand of gluten free pasta is Barilla for this kind of recipe.

-If allergic to eggs, use your favorite egg-free mayonaise.
+If allergic to eggs, use your favorite egg-free mayonnaise.
 It’s been a long time since I’ve had to buy egg-free mayo and manufacturing processes may have changed, but my go-to brands were Just Mayo and Follow My Heart.
 Please double check to see if those will work with your allergies.
 I also notice that Hellman’s makes a plant-based mayo but I haven’t tried it.

-Adding milk to the dressing lightens up the dressing and makes it creamier and healthier than adding an equivalent amount of mayonaise.
+Adding milk to the dressing lightens up the dressing and makes it creamier and healthier than adding an equivalent amount of mayonnaise.
 If allergic to milk, I recommend adding a smaller amount of a plain, unsweetened version of an allergy safe alternative milk.

 Hawaiian Macaroni Salad Recipe